U.S. gives banking green light to Myanmar tycoons

 Washington eased sanctions last July to allow U.S. companies to invest in and provide financial services to Myanmar, dropping restrictions on dealing with most Myanmar banks.

-“One of the great anxieties is over the cronyisation of the economy -- the fear it will be a fleeting summer and become like Russia,” Turnell said.
+“One of the great anxieties is over the cronyisation of the economy - the fear it will be a fleeting summer and become like Russia,” Turnell added.

 Ayeyarwady Bank is owned by Zaw Zaw, who was previously described by the U.S. Treasury as “a regime crony” and blacklisted under targeted U.S. sanctions four years ago.

-The tycoon, whose holdings range from timber and gems to luxury resorts and who benefited handsomely from state privatizations three years ago, told Reuters last year his dream was to build Ayeyarwady into an international brand.
+The tycoon, whose holdings range from timber and gems to luxury resorts and who benefited handsomely from state privatisations three years ago, told Reuters last year that his dream was to build Ayeyarwady into an international brand.

 U.S. firms will still be barred from forming joint ventures with the banks.
 The other two banks granted a general licence on Friday are controlled by the government.